angular/angular/guides/theming.md

 ### Scoping style customizations

 You can use Angular Material's Sass mixins to customize component styles within a specific scope in your application.
-The CSS rule declaration which you include a Sass mixin determines its scope.
+The CSS rule declaration in which you include a Sass mixin determines its scope.
 The example below shows how to customize the color of all buttons inside elements marked with the `.my-special-section` CSS class.